quentinperou/le-studio-audio-controler/README.md

 * __FR__

 Application servant à lire des fichiers audio.
-Créer pour la lecture des fichier audio de la web radio de mon université "LeStudio" durant la période de confinement.
+Créer pour la lecture des fichiers audio de la web radio de mon université "LeStudio" durant la période de confinement.

+Le nom de la musique en cours est écrit dans un fichier texte afin de pouvoir l'afficher dans OBS Studio.

 * __EN__

 Application used to play audio files.
 Create for the playback of audio files of the web radio of my university "LeStudio" during the period of confinement.

+The name of the current music is written to a text file so that it can be viewed in OBS Studio.

 ## Built With